ooddle

 Your body does not know the difference between a saber-toothed tiger and a stack of unpaid bills.

 This article is not about how to fix your finances.
-That is a longer journey.
+That is a longer journey involving income, spending, debt structure, and choices that play out across years.
 This is about how to calm your body when money feels tight, so you can think clearly, sleep, and make better decisions tomorrow.
+We treat the body first, because the body is what is paying the highest cost right now, and because a calm body makes much better financial decisions than a panicked one.

 What Financial Stress Does to Your Body